rxjia/weakly-supervised-localization/README.md

 ## Weakly Supervised Object Localization Using CAMs

-use the following line to create a environment
+Use the following line to create a environment
 '''conda env create -f environment.yml'''

+Use the following line to perform detection
+'''
+python streaming_detection.py --resume [CKPT_PATH]
+'''